ruanyf/react-testing-demo/README.md

 };
 ```

+In the code above, `shallow` method returns the shallow rendering of `App`, and `app.find` method returns its `h1` element, and `text` method returns the element's text.

 ### render

 [`render`](https://github.com/airbnb/enzyme/blob/master/docs/api/render.md) is used to render react components to static HTML and analyze the resulting HTML structure.
 It returns a wrapper very similar to `shallow`; however, render uses a third party HTML parsing and traversal library Cheerio.
 This means it returns a CheerioWrapper.

+The following is the second [test case](https://github.com/ruanyf/react-testing-demo/blob/master/test/enzyme1.test.js#L13) to test the initial state of Todo items.

 ```javascript
 import {render} from 'enzyme';